 Since coming back from my trip to Havana, Cuba I received so many questions about getting there, transportation, and where to stay.
 If you’re a first-time reader, I suggest reading my tips on planning a trip as an American citizen.
 Since my cousin and I paid for lodging in advance, the majority of our money spent was on food and taxi services.
 If you are visiting anytime soon, here are several transportation options available for getting around Cuba.

-The Viazul bus connects from Havana to most Cuban cities and provinces.
+The Viazul bus connects Havana to most Cuban cities and provinces.
 They are air-conditioned and provide generally reliable service.
-Itineraries, departure times and prices can be found on their website.
-Reservations and the payments of the tickets should be made 7 days in advance and you should arrive 30 minutes before departure.
+Itineraries, departure times, and prices can be found on their website.
+Reservations and the payments for the tickets should be made 7 days in advance and you should arrive 30 minutes before departure.
 There are only a few buses operating and seats aren’t always guaranteed.

 Maquinas or Almendrones

 The “maquinas” or “almendrones” are the cheaper alternative to the yellow taxi.
 They are like carpools and have specific routes that they drive up and down.
 They are generally old American cars, but you sometimes get old Soviet cars as well.
 Each ride costs 10 CUP unless you go from start to finish of the route, which will be 20 CUP (1 CUC is worth 25 CUPs).
 Keep an eye out for doors that say ‘No tirar’ when you get in – these are very fragile so you need to shut the door gently.